-Fiona Temple, Principal, Mulroy College, Milford It is important that students and parents consider Further Education and Training as a possible pathway for progression.

-Graduates from apprenticeships, courses and Post-Leaving Cert (PLC) courses are rated highly by employers in areas such as team-working, commercial awareness and entrepreneurial skills.
-Feedback from employers is that they are most satisfied with graduates' computer skills, verbal communication, numeracy, and written skills.
+It is important that students and parents consider Further Education and Training (FET) as a possible pathway for progression.
+Graduates from apprenticeships, FET courses and Post-Leaving Cert (PLC) courses are rated highly by employers in areas such as team-working, commercial awareness and entrepreneurial skills.
+Feedback from employers is that they are most satisfied with FET graduates' computers skills; their ability to work effectively with others; verbal communication; numeracy; and written skills.

-In terms of personal attributes, employers rate highly 331 students' work ethic, reliability, positive attitudes and ethical and social awareness.

-Many of the TI courses on offer now have increased participation in work placements and engaged learning opportunities.
+In terms of personal attributes, employers rate highly FET students' work ethic; reliability; positive attitudes and ethical and social awareness.
+Many of the FET courses on offer now have increased participation in work placements and engaged learning opportunities.
 The modes of assessment used often have increased focus on student project work and problem solving which is so relevant in the employment context.